 - 300 Upper Level – the top level seats are still great due to the stadium’s incredible design and huge panoramic halo board.

 Although Mercedes-Benz Stadium is a new venue, Atlanta United became 2018 MLS Cup Champions and is now ranked among global soccer top clubs for attendance.
 At the same time, the Falcons are the most valuable NFL team, at $2.6 billion.
-In 2019, the arena hosts Super Bowl LIII with Maroon 5 performing at the halftime show.
-Therefore, this epic stadium has all chances to establish itself among the most elite football, soccer, and music concert venues in the world for decades.
+In 2019, the arena hosted Super Bowl LIII with Maroon 5 performing at the halftime show.
+It looks like this epic stadium has established itself among the most elite football, soccer, and music concert venues in the world for decades.